OutSystems/docs-odc/src/eap/neo-differences.md

     * The delete rule is always set to **ignore**
     * A database constraint isn't created in the database, as is done with OutSystems 11
 * Apps (Web or Mobile) can have strong dependencies to Libraries only; See [Reuse elements across apps](reuse-elements.md) for more information
-* Apps (Web or Mobile) consume a specific Library version.
+* Apps (Web or Mobile) consume a specific Library revision.
 For example, app A can consume Library v1 and app B can consume Library v2
 * Many elements that could be public in OutSystems 11 can't be public in Project Neo; See [Reuse elements across apps](reuse-elements.md) for more information.

 The following screen capture shows options when creating an app in Service Studio.